Krausening – Priming with Fermenting Wort

 Lets look at each in a little more detail.
 If you plan ahead, you can make your recipe a little larger, say 5.5 gallons instead of 5.
 Collect the extra wort in a sanitized jar with a lid, and a bit of the yeast in, say the used and sanitized White Labs vial, then store them both in the fridge until needed.
 Just pull them both out the day before you plan to add them to your lager, aerate or oxygenate the wort and pitch the yeast when both are at fermentation temperature.
 Then when the small beer is at high krausen, pitch it into your green beer.
 Simple huh?

 And what about making a mini batch of beer?
 One method is to hydrate, hop and then boil some dried malt extract of the same OG as your lager.
 Then just store it in a sterile container until needed.
-If you are worried about the lighter "mini beer" diluting the color or IBUs of your lager, then just plan ahead and make your original beer slightly darker and hoppier than your target beer.
-To find out all the specifics on this method, check out the article written by Chris Colby entitled
+If you are worried about the lighter “mini beer” diluting the color or IBUs of your lager, then just plan ahead and make your original beer slightly darker and hoppier than your target beer.
+To find out all the specifics on this method, check out this article from the American Homebrewer’s Association called, “Exploring the German Technique of Krausening“.

 One problem with the calculations is that the wort needs to be at high krausen when it is added to your green beer and this means that you will have to take the gravity of the krausen wort and do the math the day you add it to the main batch of green beer (since it will have changed from the day you pitched the yeast-ie. yesterday).